Independent voter: Reasons

 In the United States, voter identification as an independent varies widely across regions as well as states.
 Inter-party competition, the organizational strength of each party, electoral variables (such as the ease of voter registration, voting procedures, the timing of primaries and elections, etc.), and even turnout seem to greatly affect the number of independents in a state.
 The effect of these variables is not uniform across all the states, either.

 In Europe

 In the British parliamentary system, a similar concept of a "floating voter" is used to describe voters who can change their voting alignment and freedom from political parties.
-This term may also be applied in referendum votes, such as in the vote for "Brexit".
+This term may be applied in referendum votes, such as in the vote for "Brexit".
 Dutch politics also uses the term floating voter to describe party non-affiliation.

 In Iran

 There is a large swing vote in Iran, known as "Party of the Wind" (حزب باد), or "grey vote" (رأی خاکستری), which can be rapidly excited.